peter88213/nvhelp-de/source/book_view.rst

 *novelibre* provides some ready-made fields for sections and characters to store information that should be at hand when writing.
-If the default categories do not fit into your individual story planning concept, you can rename these fields.
+If the default categories do not fit into your individual story planning concept kann man rename these fields.
 Editing the categories can be completed by pressing the Eingabetaste.

 Abschnitt fields